| Exploring PGR Chart 1 1. Study Chart

 matter, a public concern, or both?
 Use examples from the case study and your own

+experience to explain your answer.
+[Answers will vary.]
 9. At the end of the case study, Christy suggests that the group continue their meeting

 by talking about how to get more of the community, especially husbands, interested in